5T33Z0/OC-Little-Translated/00_ACPI/ACPI_Basics/Advanced_Patching_Techniques.md

 In practice, we should try our best to ensure the integrity of the grammar after the name change.

-Here is am extended `Find` and `Replace` sequence.
+Here is an extended `Find` and `Replace` sequence.
 It's length determines the number of lines/levels that are affected by this `DSDT` patch.

 **Find**: `00 A0 08 48 50 54 45 A4 0A 0F A4 00` &rarr; [48 50 54 45 = HPTE]</br>
 **Replace**: `00 A4 0A 0F A3 A3 A3 A3 A3 A3 A3 A3` &rarr; [A3 = empty operation]